zense/IIITB-StudentKit/docs/required.md

 All students all advised to carry a set of necessary documents if you want to open an account at the SBI branch.
 The institution or management would not provide any further help in this matter.
-Also an ATM inside the campus is expected soon integrated into the newly built men’s hostel block.
+Also an ATM inside the campus is expected soon which will be integrated into the newly built men’s hostel block.

 **Medicines**